Coltinho10/SAMIL/README.md

 # Google Colab
-Here is a [link](https://colab.research.google.com/drive/1dohxqPx9orWh2uws8TK9KYgeYbOaOI2R) to our notebook.
+Here is a [link](https://colab.research.google.com/drive/1dohxqPx9orWh2uws8TK9KYgeYbOaOI2R) to our notebook, and here is a [link](https://youtu.be/VhxWvO7fJ5o) to our presentation.
 An `@illinois.edu` email is required to access the notebook along with the Google Drive data.
 The notebook and additional code can also be found in the notebook folder in this repo.